-The fungal community of CRC and adenoma patients was also compared (supplementary figure 3, supplementary table 9 and 10).
-In both CRC patients against adenoma patients and CRC patients versus healthy persons, seven fungus species varied substantially (FDR < 0.01).
-These species include Aspergillus rambellii, Moniliophthora perniciosa, Erysiphe pulchra, Sphaerulina musiva, Phytophthora capsici, Aspergillus kawachii (also called Aspergillus luchuensis), and Cordyceps sp.
-RAO-2017 (supplementary table 6 and 9).
-These species belong to the Ascomycota phylum except Moniliophthora perniciosa and Phytophthora capsici (supplementary table 11).
-We discovered universally differently numerous fungi in CRC patients as compared to adenoma patients, which was somewhat consistent with healthy controls.

-We sought to idnetify the most significant fungi candidates associated with CRC using stringent criteria.
-As shown in figure 1c, enriched A. rambellii and depleted A. kawachii were the two significant altered fungi in CRC.
-A. rambellii was significantly enriched in seven cohorts; whilst, A. kawachii was significantly depleted in cohorts of 2014_ZellerG, 2016_VogtmannE, 2017_JunY, and our unpublished dataset (figure 1d).
-Collectively, our multi-cohort analysis revealed that the enriched A. rambellii and depleted A. kawachii, were significantly associated with CRC in multiple cohorts.
+Fungal communities in CRC and adenoma patients were also compared and fungi with significantly differential abundance were displayed (Supplementary Figure 3A, Supplementary Table 9).
+At FDR < 0.01, 24 fungal species with differential abundance were identified (16 CRC-enriched, 8 CRC-depleted) and 7 of them were also identified (1 CRC-enriched, 6 CRC-depleted) in CRC and normal comparison, including A. rambellii and A. kawachii (Supplementary Figure 3B, Supplementary Table 9).
+Collectively, our multi-cohort metagenomic analysis revealed that enrichment of A. rambellii and depletion of A. kawachii are significantly associated with CRC.

 Aspergillus rambellii promotes colon cancer cell growth

-To validate the in silico findings, the direct tumorigenic effect of A. rambellii was determined by coculturing colon normal epithelial cell NCM460, colon cancer cell lines SW480 and HT29 and CRC organoids with A.r CM or control medium SDB.
+To validate the in-silico findings, the direct tumorigenic effect of A. rambellii was determined by coculturing colon normal epithelial cell NCM460, colon cancer cell lines SW480 and HT29 and CRC organoids with A.r CM or control medium SDB.
 As shown in figure 2a and c, cocuture with A.r CM coused a significant increase of cell viability of normal epithelial cell, colon cancer cell lines and CRC organoids.
 The growth-promoting effect was further confirmed by colony formation assay (figure 2b).
 These results indicated that A. rambellii promotes colon cancer cell growth in vitro.
 [TBA]

-Ecological networks of CRC-enriched and depleted fungi increased with CRC progression
+Fungi-fungi and fungi-bacteria interactions in CRC progression